chandrahas-reddy/Sentiment-Analysis-R-Programming/README.md

 *This work is inspired from various scripts and improved with several iterations.

-*This code can be shared and re-used on any purpose.

-*Not for commercial purposes.
+*This code can be shared and re-used on any purpose except for commercial purposes.

 ![alt text](https://i.creativecommons.org/l/by-nc/4.0/88x31.png)